How to Make Mitered Binding Corners

 green and white quilt with a clover

-First off, they aren’t all perfect.
+First off, mitered corners aren’t always perfect.
 I do my best to get a nice corner, but there are times it just doesn’t happen.
-That’s fine too—my quilts have a personality, and there are times I just remind myself, done is good!
+That’s fine too—my quilts have personality, and there are times I just remind myself, Done is good!

-Let’s discuss the things that you can do to make “mitering” a binding corner a little less daunting.
-I learned by example, so a series of pictures will help create a visual journey into the world of how I make a mitered binding corner.
+Let’s discuss what you can do to make mitering a binding corner less daunting.
+I learned by example, so here are a series of pictures to help show you how I make a mitered binding corner.

-1. My binding is normally cut 2-1/2” wide.
-Some like a bit narrower binding at 2-1/4”, that works as well.
+1. My binding is normally cut 2 ½ inches wide, but some might prefer a narrower 2 ¼ inch binding, which works just as well.
 Make sure to press the strip lengthwise, matching the cut edges.
-An accurate fold is always helpful for an even width binding.
+A precise fold will ensure an even binding width.

-Make a quick reinforcement stitch, then break the thread and remove the quilt from the machine.
+Make a quick reinforcement stitch, then trim the thread and remove the quilt from the machine.

 making a reinforcement stitch

-Bring the binding strip to the right with a 45-degree fold and then back to the left.
+Bring the binding strip to the right at a 45-degree angle, then fold it back to the left.

 45 degree fold on the binding

-TIP: Don’t fold the binding back creating a perfect right angle.
-Leave a bit more binding behind.
-The fold created should extend at least 1/8” beyond the edge of the quilt top.
+TIP: Don’t fold the binding back into a perfect right angle.
+Leave a bit of extra fabric behind—the fold should extend at least ⅛ inch beyond the quilt top’s edge.

 fold on a quilt bindng

-Begin stitching from the edge of the quilt sandwich along the next side of the quilt.
-Approach each corner in the same manner, leaving just a bit more fabric in the folded corner.
+Begin stitching from the quilt sandwich’s edge along the next side.
+Follow the same process for each corner, ensuring a bit more fabric remains in the folded corner.

-1. After having stitched all the way to the mitered corner, I take a couple of stitches into the folded miter to secure the corner.
+9. Once I’ve stitched all the way to the mitered corner, I take a few stitches into the folded miter to secure the corner.

 using a needle to secure the front corner

-Then, I drive the needle to the front side of my quilt and take a couple of stitches across the miter to secure the front corner.
+Then, I drive the needle to the front side of my quilt and take a few stitches across the miter to secure the front corner.

 using a needle to reinforce the corner

-Once I have arrived at the inner edge of the miter, I drive the needle to the back side of my quilt and continue securing the binding along the next edge.
+Once I’m at the inner edge of the miter, I drive the needle to the back side of my quilt and continue securing the binding along the next edge.
 I repeat this process until the entire binding and all four corners are complete.

 NOTE: There are other methods, and many quilters use their machine to secure the binding.
-The process for this is to apply the binding to the back side of the quilt.
-Creating the mitered corners remains the same.
+In this case, the binding is applied to the back of the quilt first, but mitering the corners follows the same process.

 Happy quilting!